chen-Harry/Mathmotozoa_inFerHackathonTwo_SpermClassification/README.md

 <img  src=https://github.com/chen-Harry/Hackathon_2024/blob/main/figs/bagTreeOOBErrorGraph.png?raw=true alt="Out-of-bag error" class = "center" width="600" height = "450"/>
  </p>

 From the initial exploratory process, we found that most algorithms had trouble classifying blebbed against frozen.
 This can be attributed to the fact that both frozen and blebbed came from the same sample (sample B in the paper), and as a result may have very simular features.
 Another reason could be due to the smaller number of samples in the blebbed class vs fresh/frozen class (79 fresh, 103 frozen, 34 blebbed).
 Therefore, in order to try to improve the performance of the model for distinguishing between blebbed and frozen, we looked at the performance of RUSBoosted trees.
 Comparing the approaches produced by regular bagged trees and RUSBoosted trees, we can see that the RUSBoosted tree achieves a higher blebbed classification accuracy at the expense of the bagged approach.
+All the models ran used 5 fold cross validation and set aside 30% of the data for testing.

 |             | fresh/frozen                                               | fresh/frozen/blebbed                                                  |
 | ----------- |:----------------------------------------------------------:| :--------------------------------------------------------------------:|
 | Bagged      | ![Bagged_fresh_frozen](./figs/BaggedTree.png)              | ![Bagged_blebbed_fresh_frozen](./figs/BaggedTree_blebbed.png)         |
 | RUSBoosted  | ![RUSBoosted_fresh_frozen](./figs/RUSBoostedTree.png)      | ![RUSBoosted_blebbed_fresh_frozen](./figs/RUSBoostedTree_blebbed.png) |

+We can see that in the fresh/frozen case the bagged tree and the RUSBoosted tree performed similarly, while in the fresh/frozen/blebbed case the two performe